garrandall/popular-music-data/tracks/let-me-love-you--until-you-learn-to-love-yourself--glee-cast.md

 You should let me love you
 Let me be the one to
 Give you everything you want and need
-Ooh, baby good love and protection
+Oh, baby good love and protection
 Make me your selection
 Show you the way love's supposed to be